Pint-sized driver surprises Utah trooper during traffic stop

 The boy was sitting on the edge of his seat to reach the brake pedal, the trooper said.

-When asked, Morgan said the boy told him he was going to his sister’s house — in California.
+When asked, Morgan said Adrian told him he was going to his sister’s house — in California.
 The boy told another trooper that he wanted to buy a Lamborghini when he got there and then flashed open his wallet showing his cash to purchase his dream car: $3.

 His parents were contacted and they came and took custody of their son and the vehicle.